yastn/yastn/docs/source/mps/measurements.rst

 Overlap of two MPSs
 ===================

 :ref:`Measurement<theory/mps/basics:Measurements>` of the overlap between two MPSs is calculated by contracting a network formed by MPS and conjugate of another or the same MPS.
-In the latter case, :code:`yastn.tn.mps.measure_overlap(psi,psi)`, returns the norm of MPS :code:`psi`.

 .. autofunction:: yastn.tn.mps.measure_overlap

+While the above allows calculating the norm of MPS or MPO, a dedicated method extracts the norm through canonization.
+This can be more precise for norms close to zero.

+.. autofunction:: yastn.tn.mps.MpsMpo.norm

 Expectation value of MPO
 ========================